 Are you contemplating purchasing your new home in South Bay & Palos Verdes?

-When you're ready to get started, simply contact me here or e-mail me at .
-I'm glad to answer questions you have regarding this information.
+Should you have questions regarding this information or if you're ready to get started, just contact me here or e-mail me at .

-Step 1 – Prepare to purchase a home
+Step 1 – Get ready to buy a home

-There are many things you'll want to contemplate before you look for a home.
+There are a lot of things you need to contemplate before you start searching for a home.

-When you start your search, you'll want to create an outline of features you need, get a feeling for what school districts you want to live in, and start planning your budget.
+When you begin your search, you'll want to make an outline of must-have features, get an idea of what neighborhoods you'd like to live in, and start working on your budget.

-Ensuring your mortgage payment is less than or around 30 percent of your net monthly income is a good rule to adhere to.
+Keeping your mortgage payment less than or close to a third of your net monthly income is a good rule to follow.

 Step 2 – Communicate with a real estate agent